 2. Combine the grated butter with whisked flour, sugar, and salt.

-3. Drizzle the cold water over the mixture and fold the mixture until it clumps together.
+3. Add 6 tablespoons of cold water to the mixture and fold the mixture until it clumps together.

-4. Gently knead the dough and then shape into a ½-inch thick square and wrap in plastic wrap before chilling for an hour.
+4. Knead the dough and then shape it into a 1-inch thick square.
+Wrap in plastic wrap, then chill for an hour.

 Video